Juan-Jones/earnonlinemoney/content/blog/make-money-on-udemy.md

 ## Why Udemy?

 Udemy is one of the largest online learning platforms, with over 40 million students and 155,000 courses available.
-This vast marketplace provides an incredible opportunity for instructors to reach a global audience and generate revenue.
+This vast marketplace provides an incredible opportunity for instructors to reach a global audience and [generate revenue online].
 But how can you stand out in such a crowded space?

 ## What is Udemy